Western Pa National Bank

 When my mother remarried, Augie became my step father and he didn’t want to have anything to do with me.
 You could maybe blame this on alcohol (he would come home drunk almost every night) or maybe it was because my Mom had me when she was 15 with another man.
 Either way, it didn’t help him to like me when I was a kid.
 My stepdad had 5 children, and abandoned his entire family to marry my Mom, and so it was probably easy to abandon me too (I found out this information more recently).
 Whenever he was drunk, he would yell at me almost every time, and so I’d go to my grandma’s or aunt/uncle’s house.

-This is partly why I played so many sports such as baseball, basketball, football and baseball.
+This is partly why I played so many sports such as baseball, basketball and football.
 Though my Dad wasn’t the nicest guy, I do remember that both my parents came to watch all my football games as a Senior in High-School, where I played tight end and defensive end.

 In school, I was just a C student, probably because I just didn’t study a lot, but that didn’t prevent me from getting a partial scholarship to attend William Penn in Oscaloosa, Iowa.
 I played DE and also a backup QB in which I had a vivid memory of!
 Though not a good memory, I came into the game as the QB and threw an interception that was returned for a touchdown and because of that, we lost the game.
 It was horrible.
 Football was going ok, but I had 3 things in my life that were weighing on me: 1) Though I had a scholarship, it was just a partial scholarship and my parents didn’t like spending money on me.
 2) I was befriended by this family of Quakers who were a part of a cultic practice that I felt funny about and didn’t want to be involved, and 3) I had a relationship with this girl who wanted to get married to me.
 I felt like we were more friends and didn’t think it was a good fit.
 With all these things on my mind, I decided to leave school and come back to Pittsburgh to look for better things.